-- > Journal Entry Review Our review of journal entries revealed that entries prepared by the Highway Accountant are not being approved by someone other than the preparer.
-We also noted that journal entries prepared during the vacancy in the Finance Director position were not approved by someone other than the preparer. - > Reconciliation Review We also noted that reconciliations for many accounts prepared by Human Services, Manor, and Highway are not being reviewed by someone other than the preparer.
+- > Journal Entry Review Our review of journal entries revealed that entries prepared by the Highway Accountant are not being approved by someone other than the preparer. - > Reconciliation Review We also noted that reconciliations for many accounts prepared by Human Services, Manor, and Highway are not being reviewed by someone other than the preparer.